 Why You Might Want To File a Tax Return Anyway

-You might want to file a return even if you're not required to do so, if it will result in receiving a tax refund—otherwise, you're just letting the IRS keep that money.
+If your income falls below the minimum income requirements, you might want to file a return if it will earn you a tax refund.
 This would be the case if you had any taxes withheld from your income, such as withholding on wages or retirement plan distributions, so you overpaid your taxes, because the income falls below these filing thresholds.
 No tax would be due, and you'd be entitled to a refund of the money that was withheld.

-Filing could also generate a tax refund if you're eligible for one or more of the refundable tax credits, such as the Earned Income Credit, the Child Tax Credit, or the American Opportunity Tax Credit.
-You'd have to file a tax return to calculate and claim these credits and to request a refund from the IRS.
+Filing could also generate a tax refund if you're eligible for one or more of the other refundable tax credits, such as the Earned Income Credit.
+You'd have to file a tax return to calculate and claim the credit, and to request a refund from the IRS.

 You might also want to file a return if you have been—or think you might be—a victim of identity theft.
 Filing a return puts the IRS on notice as to what your true income was for the year, and it prevents a thief from filing a false tax return using your name and Social Security number.